audacious-software/PassiveDataKit-Django/docker/README.md

 ## Notes

 * If you have trouble connecting to the local web server, try using a different browser first.
-Many browsers silently and automaticaly will rewrite HTTP URLs into HTTPS URLs, which can interfere with testing.
+Many browsers silently and automatically will rewrite HTTP URLs into HTTPS URLs, which can interfere with testing.

 * You can speed up the web container launch by commenting out the following lines: